hpcleuven/VscDocumentation/source/cloud/terraform.md

 | filesystem | Sets the filesystem to be created | see [here](https://docs.ansible.com/ansible/latest/collections/community/general/filesystem_module.html#parameter-fstype) (default: "ext4") |
 (terraform_share)=
 ## NFS Share
-The latest templates include a module to easily configure an NFS share.
+The templates include a module to easily configure an NFS share.
 You can find an example of this in `examples/vm_with_share.tf.example`
 :::{tip}
 In order to use NFS shares, you need to request access.